Test Tube Baby Centre & Best IVF Treatment in Mumbai

 Fig. Intracytoplasmic sperm injection (ICSI)

-Couples who require IVF treatment in Mumbai include:
+Couples who require test tube baby treatment include:

 Women with tubal diseases like blocked tubes, hydrosalpinx, and previous tubectomy done.